Leaks Leaks — Can Pools Leak? Common Causes & How to Detect Pool Leaks

 Prevention and Maintenance

 Regular maintenance helps prevent many leak-causing issues.
 Maintain proper chemical balance to prevent liner deterioration or concrete etching.
-Keep pH between 7.4-7.6, total alkalinity between 80-120 ppm, and calcium hardness between 250-350 ppm for concrete pools.
+Keep pH between 7.2-7.6, total alkalinity between 80-120 ppm, and calcium hardness to 250-350 ppm for plaster/concrete pools, or 175-225 ppm for vinyl and fiberglass pools.
 Monitor for settling or movement around your pool area, and address small cracks before they expand.

 Have your pool professionally inspected annually, especially if it's over 10 years old.
 This can identify potential problem areas before they become major leaks.